convox/convox/docs/reference/cli/rack.md

 ## rack access key rotation

 Rotates the rack access key that is used for rack access credential.
-It will invalidate previous all the credential generated from ` convox rack access --role [role] --duration-in-hour [duration]`.
+It will invalidate previous all the credential generated from ` convox rack access --role [role] --duration-in-hours [duration]`.

 > supported from: 3.14.1